javadbat/jb-calendar/README.md

 ### set custome style

-in some cases in your project you need to change defualt style of web-component for example you need different color or different border-radius and etc.
+in some cases in your project you need to change default style of web-component for example you need different color or different border-radius and etc.
 if you want to set a custom style to this web-component all you need is to set css variable in parent scope of web-component

 | css variable name                        | description                                                                                   |